quynhnnduong/Multi-User-Checkers-Game/docs/DesignDoc.md

 > and appear in the generated PDF in italics._

 ## Team Information
-* Team name: TEAMNAME
+* Team name: s2a-Momo
 * Team members
+  * Shubhang Mehrotra (sm9943)
-  * MEMBER1
+  * Joel Clyne (jmc4514)
-  * MEMBER2
+  * Sasha Persaud (srp4581)
-  * MEMBER3
+  * Quynh Duong (quynhnnduong)
-  * MEMBER4
+  * Dmitry Selin (des3358)

 ## Executive Summary

-This is a summary of the project.
+The Online WebCheckers project is a Web-based application which aims to provide its users with the functionality to play checkers online and in real-time, against any other online player.
+To achieve the functionality, the system has been designed on Spark Framework with a FreeMarker Template.
+The bedrock of the application is formed of Java, Javascript, HTML and CSS

 ### Purpose
 > _Provide a very brief statement about the project and the most